 To conclude, it’ll be difficult for employers to justify imposing one particular language outside of work duties (on breaks or in casual conversations) or outside of working hours at social events.

-In 2016 the Employment Appeal Tribunal considered the case of Kelly v Covance Laboratories Ltd, to see if the case of a Russian national who was told not to speak Russian at work was race discrimination.
-The facts of the case are interesting and complicated (so we won’t go into them here), but the EAT found that her she had not been discriminated against because it was not Ms Kelly’s race or national original that had made her line manager give her instructions not to speak Russian, but it was her behaviour, in the circumstances of her job, which was a reasonable ground for her manager’s concern that she was speaking Russian.
+In 2016, the Employment Appeal Tribunal considered the case of Kelly v Covance Laboratories Ltd, to see if the case of a Russian national who was told not to speak Russian at work was race discrimination.
+The facts of the case are interesting and complicated (so we won’t go into them here), but the EAT found that her she hadn’t been discriminated against because it was not Ms Kelly’s race or national original that had made her line manager give her instructions not to speak Russian, but it was her behaviour, in the circumstances of her job, which was a reasonable ground for her manager’s concern that she was speaking Russian.

 If an Employer needs to consider their language policy they should consider:

 - What level of English is required for each role and be able to demonstrate why that level is needed

 - If only basic English is needed for the role, the Employer could consider offering English classes